 7. Disney Visa Photo Place

 Interested in getting a Chase Disney Visa?
-Send me an email at rockabyeparents(at)gmail(dot)com and I can email you a special link that will help you earn a bonus $200 Disney gift card that you can use for your vacation when you apply for a new card!
+Send me an email at rockabyeparents(at)gmail(dot)com and I can send you an email with a special link that will help you earn a bonus $200 Disney gift card that you can use for your vacation when you apply for a new card!
 The deal does have certain charging requirements that need to be met.
 Email me for the special link and the specifics.

 Meeting Disney World characters can be a lot of fun, but those meet and greets can eat up a lot of your park time.
 With these tips though you’ll be able to see the characters you want without wasting all of you vacation time standing in line to do it.